tiif/mrt-speedrunner/README.md

   };

 ```
-3. The route is then passed in for ``GetUser.js`` to get the nearest door for quickest transit. //need to change the name.
+3. The route is then passed in for ``GetUser.js`` to get the nearest door for quickest transit. //need to change the name GetUsers to something clearer.
 ```javascript
      <GetUsers stations={route}/>
 ```